jbcodeforce/kp-data-replication/docs/monitoring.md

 | PrometheusRule | To manage alerting rules for the Prometheus pod. |
 |  Secret | To manage additional Prometheus settings. |
 | Service  | To allow applications running in the cluster to connect to Prometheus (for example, Grafana using Prometheus as datasource) |

+* To delete the operator do: `oc delete -f bundle.yaml`

 ### Deploy prometheus